“You can’t always get what you want but if you try sometimes you just might find you get what you need” (Jagger/Richards)

 It’s the legs which make a chair solid and stable.
 When one or more of the legs become loose the chair becomes wobbly.
 In much the same way, I believe a person’s physical, mental, emotional and spiritual wellness are the “legs” which make up our lives and sense of identity.
 When one or more of these “legs” becomes loose or damaged, our lives, like the chair, begin to wobble.

 I, too, developed a wobbly leg when I was downsized after 25 years in the financial industry.
-With time, I saw this as an opportunity to go back to school and start a new career, in mid-life, as a counsellor.
-I first completed an Addiction Worker program and then went on to achieve a Master of Arts in Counselling.
+With time, I saw this as an opportunity to go back to school in mid-life and start a new career as a counsellor.
+I first completed an Addiction Worker program and then went on to achieve a Master of Arts in Counselling Psychology.
 My background enables me to bring a broad collection of life experiences and “tools” into my work, and demonstrates that change, while not always easy and sometimes even harsh, is possible at any stage in life.

 Male and female adults and adolescents (16 and older).